High-frequency direction finding: Description

 The basic concept of the huff-duff system is to send the signal from two aerials into the X and Y channels of an oscilloscope.
 Normally the Y channel would represent north/south for ground stations, or in the case of the ship, be aligned with the ship's heading fore/aft.
 The X channel thereby represents either east/west, or port/starboard.

 The deflection of the spot on the oscilloscope display is a direct indication of the instantaneous phase and strength of the radio signal.
 Since radio signals consist of waves, the signal varies in phase at a very rapid rate.
 If one considers the signal received on one channel, say Y, the dot will move up and down, so rapidly that it would appear to be a straight vertical line, extending equal distances from the center of the display.

 When the second channel is added, tuned to the same signal, the dot will move in both the X and Y directions at the same time, causing the line to become diagonal.
-However, the radio signal has a finite wavelength, so as it travels through the antenna loops, the relative phase that meets each part of the antenna changes.
+The radio signal has a finite wavelength, so as it travels through the antenna loops, the relative phase that meets each part of the antenna changes.

 This causes the line to be deflected into an ellipse or Lissajous curve, depending on the relative phases.
 The curve is rotated so that its major axis lies along the bearing of the signal.
 In the case of a signal to the north-east, the result would be an ellipse lying along the 45/225-degree line on the display.
 Since the phase is changing while the display is drawing, the resulting displayed shape includes "blurring" that needed to be accounted for.